SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/07-formatting-via-cds-annotations/readme.md

 - In the screen shot in step 5 you can see the Flexible Column Layout in action.
 How can this be applied to the application using the SAP Fiori Tools?
 - How does SAP Fiori elements know how to color code the `stock` column in the list report?
 Where are the threshold values defined?
-- Inspect the "General Information" field group on the object page closely and try to find the missing piece.
-How could we add this missing piece?

 Continue to [Chapter 08 - Adding value help via CDS annotations](/chapters/08-value-help-via-cds-annotations)